prefech/prefech/content/JD_logs/gbansync.md

 ![commands](https://prefech.com/i/slashcommands.png)
 > **Commands:**
 > `/Sync`: Run a sync on your server to match all bans with the global ban list.
 > `/bypass`: Allow a discord id to bypass the global bans.
-(This will prevent them from being kicked/banned)
+(This will prevent them from being banned)
-> `/banuser`: This will allow you to toggle the kick to a ban function and the other way around.
 > `/check`: Check if the given identifier is global banned.
 > `/invite`: Get an invite to get the bot in another discord!
 > `/ping`: Ping the bot to see if it's online.